Heat-Ray/Virt_CPU/README.md

 It has 8 8-bit registers and 12 different instructions that can be implemented on these 7 registers.
 >Build using -> g++ z80.cpp -o z80 -std=c++17

->Run using -> ./z80 xyz.asm (where xyz is name of assembly source file)
+>Run using -> ./z80 prog.asm (where prog is name of assembly source file)

 The emulator is divided into 2 parts :-